Mustabshera99/contract-analyzer/README.md

 ## 🏗️ Architecture

-This project uses a modern, decoupled architecture to separate concerns and ensure scalability.
+This project uses a modern, decoupled architecture with clear separation of concerns and optimized dependencies.

 | Component             | Technology                                      |
 | --------------------- | ----------------------------------------------- |